 (a) Whenever only the exercise [chrēsis] comes to be [genesis], the being-at-work or exercise is just as much an accomplishment as the potency.

-(b) And whenever from what is potent both the exercise and a work-object come to be [genesis], since the being-at-work or exercise of the potency, i.e., the work-act or energeia, is in the work-object with the telos, the en-erg-eia is more a telos, i.e., more en-tel-echeia than the potency.
+(b) And whenever from what is potent both the exercise and a work-object come to be [genesis], since the exercise or work-act [energeia] of the potency , is in the work-object with the telos, the en-erg-eia is more a telos more en-tel-echeia than the potency.
 (Met.
 IX.8 1050a23−b2, paraphrased)

 {~?~ST: end blockquote}